Oxford (federal electoral district): Demographics

+Geography

-It consists of the County of Oxford and a small portion of the County of Brant.
+The riding consists of the County of Oxford and a small portion of the County of Brant, covering most of the former Burford Township.

+In the 2021 and 2019 elections, the Conservatives have won all parts of the riding, but were particularly strong in the rural southern part of the riding, with Burford Township and Norwich being their strongest areas.
+The weakest part of the riding for the Tories was in the riding's urban centres of Tillsonburg, Woodstock and Ingersoll where they only won pluralities.
+Liberal support is generally weak across the riding, but is the strongest in Woodstock and Tillsonburg, while the NDP has done particularly well in Ingersoll, winning over a quarter of the vote there in both elections.
+The People's Party saw a significant increase in their vote in 2021, with their strongest part of the riding being in Norwich.

 History

 It was created in 1933 when the ridings of Oxford North and Oxford South were merged.
 It consisted initially of the county of Oxford, including the part of the village of Tavistock that lies in the county of Oxford.

-In 1966, it was expanded to include the Town of Tillsonburg and the whole of the Village of Tavistock.
-In 1976, it was defined as consisting of the County of Oxford.
+In 1966, it was expanded to include the whole of the Village of Tavistock and the Town of Tillsonburg.
 In 1987, it was expanded to include the Township of Burford in the County of Brant.
-In 1996, it was defined as consisting of the county of Oxford.
+In 1996, it reverted to consisting of just the county of Oxford.

-This riding gained territory from Brant during the 2012 electoral redistribution.
+This riding gained territory from Brant during the 2012 electoral redistribution, consisting of that part of the County of Brant west of Etonia Road and East Quarter Townline Road.

 Members of Parliament

 Election results

-Note: Conservative vote is compared to the total of the Canadian Alliance vote and Progressive Conservative vote in 2000 election.
+Note: Change is from 2000 redistributed results.
+Conservative vote is compared to the combined Canadian Alliance and Progressive Conservative vote.

 Note: Canadian Alliance vote is compared to the Reform vote in 1997 election.
+Independent compared to Christian Heritage.

 Note: Progressive Conservative vote is compared to "National Government" vote in 1940 election.

 Note: "National Government" vote is compared to Conservative vote in 1935 election.